 What are cookies?

-Cookies are small text files that web sites often store on the computer hard drives of visitors to their sites.
-They are widely used in order to make web sites work, or work better, as well as to provide information to the owners of the site.
+Cookies are small text files that are placed on your computer by websites that you visit.
+They are widely used in order to make websites work, or work better, as well as to provide information to the owners of the site.
 A cookie often contains a unique number, which can be used to recognise your computer when a user of your computer returns to a website that it visited previously.

 - First party cookies are cookies that are served directly by the website operator to your computer, and are often used to recognise your computer when it revisits that site and to remember your preferences as you browse the site.

 - Third party cookies are served by a service provider on behalf of the website operator, and can be used by the service provider to recognise your computer when it visits other web sites.
-Third party cookies are used for a variety of reasons, most commonly used for web site analytics or advertising purposes.
+Third party cookies are used for a variety of reasons, most commonly used for website analytics or advertising purposes.
 More details are provided in the third party cookie section.

 In addition, cookies may be either 'session cookies' or 'persistent cookies'.
 Your computer automatically removes session cookies once you close your browser.
 Persistent cookies will survive on your computer until an expiry date specified in the cookie itself, is reached.